HERB ‘Garlic Chives’ Seeds – Herbs & Microgreens

 - Cool: September – November, March – May

-Best germination occurs at soil temperatures between 18°C and 22°C.
+- Germination: Best germination occurs at soil temperatures between 18°C and 22°C

-When planting, cover the seeds with approximately 1-2 cm of soil.
+- Depth: Cover seeds with approximately 1–2 cm of soil

-Start seeds indoors during colder months and transplant seedlings into well-prepared soil outdoors when the weather is warm enough.
-Alternatively, you can direct sow seeds directly into the garden.
+- Sow Where: Start seeds indoors during colder months and transplant outdoors when warm; or direct sow into the garden

-Space plants approximately 20 cm apart to allow for optimal growth.
+- Spacing: Space plants approximately 20 cm apart

 Growing Tips